 - Salt. this will help pull the flavors together.

-- Flavor makers. cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients give the bread a wonderful warm, cozy flavor.
+- Flavor makers. cinnamon, nutmeg and 2 teaspoons vanilla extract are all optional, but the combination of these ingredients give the bread a wonderful warm, cozy flavor.

-- Oil. a bit of oil makes this bread super moist.
+- Oil. a bit of oil makes this loaf super moist.
 I used vegetable oil, but feel free to sub olive oil, canola oil, melted butter or melted and cooled coconut oil.

 - Unsweetened applesauce. to cut down on the amount of oil needed to make the bread moist, I used 1/4 cup applesauce.
 You can just use additional oil, if you’d like.

 - Sugar.
 I love using a combination of brown and white sugar because brown sugar helps to make the zucchini bread soft, moist and flavorful.
 You can just use all white, granulated sugar, if that’s what you have available.

 - Egg. you’ll need one egg to help with binding and ensure the quick bread bakes properly.